MountainAndMorning/EATSeg/README.md

 # v2.0
 ## Improved
 - Rewrite the whole software by javascript
-- The stability is improved
+- The speed and stability are both highly improved
 - The name is changed to Slice.

 # v0.3